Doctors fight to save the most vulnerable in Ukraine

 "I fear for the little lives, not only for ours but for all the children, for all of Ukraine," Kyslychenko said.

-More than 12 million people in Ukraine have fled their homes due to the war, according to U.N. relief agencies.
+More than 12 million people in Ukraine have fled their homes due to the war, according to UN relief agencies.
 About half have been displaced within Ukraine and the rest have moved to other European countries.

 Moving the maternity hospital out of Pokrovsk, however, is not an option.